Rotifer/duckdb_book/epl/chapters/02_prepping_data.md

 One of the least appreciated and least enjoyable tasks is preparing the data files for upload into your database.
 The data we need is often scattered across multiple source files and the formats of those files may be incompatible.
 Our objective here is to collect all the data for English Premier League (EPL) football (aka soccer in some varieties of English) games from the first season, 1992-1993 to the season 2023-2024.
 I already gave some background on football in general and the EPL in particular in the introduction so I am assuming you know what I am talking about when I say "EPL" and "seasons".

 This chapter uses some reasonably advanced shell scripting.
 Anyone who knows basic programming and has at least some shell programming experience should be able to follow along.
+I use the bash shell in all my examples; it is a commonly used shell and is standard on Linux.
+There is a range of shells to choose from, the modern Mac uses zsh (Z shell) by default but if you use the bash shebang line, your script will be executed by bash.
+In addition to the variety of shells, another drawback of shell scripting is that the utilities that the shell uses might differ; for example, _grep_ onThat said, a few tweak or a Google search can usually fix things.

 If you aren't interested in this topic, you can skip ahead to the next chapter and load the files which have already been generated to DuckDB and are available in the repo in the directory _output_data_ and you will then be able to progress with the SQL.
 Also, if you are proficient in say Ruby or Python and prefer those tools to shell, by all means go ahead and use them instaed of shell if you prefer.
 To repeat what I said in the introduction, I like and value shell programming but many do not.

 ## Before we start